Chris Henry (wide receiver)

 Christopher Henry (May 17, 1983 – December 17, 2009) was an American professional football player who was a wide receiver for five seasons with the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the West Virginia Mountaineers and was selected by the Bengals in the third round of the 2005 NFL draft.

-Henry died on December 17, 2009, when he fell out the back of a moving truck after having a domestic dispute with his fiancée.
+Henry died on December 17, 2009, when he fell out of the back of a moving truck after having a domestic dispute with his fiancée.
 An autopsy revealed that Henry had developed chronic traumatic encephalopathy (CTE) during his playing career due to repetitive hits to the head.
 Because CTE can only be definitively diagnosed in an autopsy and Henry was still active in the NFL when he died, Henry represented the first case where an active player had died and could be diagnosed with CTE.

 Early life

 Henry was born to Carolyn Lee and David Henry in Belle Chasse, Louisiana.
 He attended Belle Chasse High School where he was named New Orleans small schools offensive player of the year during his senior year.
 During that season the Fighting Cardinals made it to the Louisiana AAA State championship game, which was played at the Louisiana Superdome.
 Henry also excelled in basketball and track.